Gareth Farr: Career

+Farr's piece for percussion ensemble Volume Pig (1992) was recorded by the group Strike in 2002.
 Farr also wrote an orchestral piece Te Papa for the opening of Te Papa, the National Museum of New Zealand, in 1998.

 In 2000, the NZSO performed his percussion concerto Hikoi with Evelyn Glennie at the Sydney Olympics.
 He has released four CDs of his work on the Trust label with the fifth, Ruaumoko released in early 2006.
 Farr furthered New Zealand gamelan in 2003 purchasing a Balinese Gong Kebyar that is housed at the New Zealand School of Music.

 In 2005, he provided the music for Vula staged during the Christchurch Arts Festival prior to the world debut of his Triple Concerto performed by the New Zealand Trio and Christchurch Symphony Orchestra.
 During 2006, New Zealand premieres of Farr's music included Funambulistic Strains for orchestra and trombone, performed by David Bremner and the NZSO, The Wedding for the Royal New Zealand Ballet, and TROY the Musical with librettist Paul Jenden.

 In December 2005 Farr visited Antarctica as part of Antarctica New Zealand's artist programme, Artists to Antarctica.
 The result of the two-week residency was Terra Incognita, a piece for baritone singer and orchestra inspired by the ill-fated last expedition of Robert Falcon Scott.
 The work was performed in 2008 by London-based New Zealand singer Paul Whelan and the NZSO.